 How to Apply

-If you believe your grant idea is consistent with Foundation guidelines and philosophies, we encourage you to submit a one-to-two page Letter of interest (email is acceptable), outlining your concept and anticipated financial need.
+If you believe your grant idea is consistent with Foundation guidelines and our values, we encourage you to submit our Initial Grant Application, outlining your concept and anticipated financial need.
 Within 30 days you will receive a response inviting a formal application or declining involvement.
+Our grant application is available online or in other formats, assistance available upon request.
+We also accept applications completed for other public or private funders.
+Contact us for guidance.